 - 34 Oreo cookies

-- 1 pint coffee ice-cream McConnells Turkish Coffee is my absolute favorite!
+- 1 pint coffee ice-cream (McConnells Turkish Coffee is my favorite)

-- A handful of chocolate covered coffee or espresso beans
+- a handful of chocolate covered coffee or espresso beans (optional)

 For a gluten-free version, Kinnikinnick and Glutino both make great Oreo-style cookies.
 They're available at Whole Foods.